 The sculpture is part of Tobin’s Steelroots series.

-The Karl Stirner Arts Trail (KSAT) collection of 11 sculptures by Tobin is a generous gift from George Ball of Fordhook Farms/Burpee Seed Gardens in Doylestown, Pa.
+The Karl Stirner Arts Trail (KSAT) collection of 11 sculptures by Tobin is a generous gift from George Ball of Fordhook Farm/Burpee Gardening in Doylestown, Pennsylvania.
 The transportation and installation of the sculptures in Easton were funded by John Jaindl, VM Development Co., and anonymous donors.
-In addition to Black Steel Root, the works include Late Bronze Root (2009) and Sprouts (2003), also on the KSAT; Corymb Exploding (2009) and Sunflower (2003) at Hugh Moore Park; Wreath (2009) at Scott Park; three pieces from Tobin’s 2009 Weed series at Hackett Park; and two sculptures with locations to be determined.
+In addition to Black Steel Root, the works include Late Bronze Root (2009) and Sprouts (2003), also on the KSAT; Corymb Exploding (2009) and Sunflower (2003) at Hugh Moore Park; Wreath (2009) at Scott Park; three pieces from Tobin’s 2009 Weeds series at Hackett Park; and two sculptures with locations to be determined.

 In 1994 Tobin began to create works in bronze.
 Natural formations such as termite hills, sprouting plants, and tree root systems create wonder and are recurring themes and shapes for Tobin.
 He is best known for Trinity Root, inspired by the fallen sycamore tree that shielded Trinity Chapel during the devastation on 9/11 in New York City.